 To go to any open file, select it from the Open files drop-down menu (1).
 To open a context menu that contains commands for managing open files, right-click the file name or icon on the toolbar.
 In addition to the commands also available in the File menu, you can copy the path and name of the current file and the number of the line where the cursor is currently located to the clipboard by selecting Copy Full Path, Copy File Name, or Copy Path and Line Number.

 To jump to any symbol used in the current file, select it from the Symbols drop-down menu (2).
 By default, the symbols are displayed in the order in which they appear in the file.
 Right-click the menu title and select Sort Alphabetically to arrange the symbols in alphabetic order.

-To jump to a line and column in the current file, select the line and column indicator (3) or press Ctrl+L (or Cmd+L on OS X) to open the locator.
+To jump to a line and column in the current file, select the line and column indicator (3) or press Ctrl+K (or Cmd+K on macOS) to open the locator.
 Enter the line number and column number in the locator, separated by a colon (:).

 Split the editor view or open the editor in a new window when you want to work on and view multiple files on the same screen or on multiple screens.

 You can view multiple files simultaneously in the following ways:

 - To split the editor view into a top and bottom view, select Window > Split, press Ctrl+E, 2, or select the (Split) button and then select Split.